 A unique and compelling course at ESF's Huntington Wildlife Forest in the Adirondacks.
 This seminar will introduce students to the philosopical aspects of topics ranging from evolution and climate change to ecological restoration.
 Through written responses to readings followed by seminar discussion, students will endeavor to understand and critically evaluate a rich series of timely and environmentally relevant subjects through a philosophical lens.3 credits.
 No prerequisite required.

 For further information, contact Marianne Patinelli-Dubay (518) 582-4551 ext.
 109

-This residential course offers introductions to Adirondack flora and fauna in a regional context as subjects for various interpretive programs and products such as nature walks and trailside presentations, and slide presentations.
+This five-week residential course offers introductions to Adirondack flora and fauna in a regional context as subjects for various interpretive programs and products such as nature walks and trailside presentations, and slide presentations.
 The application of professional interpretive techniques and the inclusion of natural history in science education are highlights.
-Note: This course will serve as an upper-division field elective for all EFB majors.
+Summer.